-When the utility curtailment interface is applied with a non-communicating thermostat, the utility relay should be wired in series with the Y input.
+When the utility curtailment interface is applied with a non-communicating thermostat, the utility relay should be wired between R & Y.

 Low Ambient Cooling

 When this unit is required to operate below $55^{\circ}F$ (12.78°C) to a minimum of 0 °F (-17.78 °C) outdoor temperature, provisions must be made for low ambient operation.